ML-SystemDesign/MLSystemDesign/Design_Doc_Examples/Magic_shaperoint_design.md

 The task could be split into independent subtasks: data extraction (OCR) and data retrieval and answer generation.
 These parts can be evaluated independently to prioritize improvements based on the source of errors as well as overall solution performance.

+***Question Intent Classification Metrics:***

+Pre-requirements: Define all possible labels (intents).
+Prepare dataset of questions/sentences and appropriate labels.

+It shows how accurately a model can classify the intent of questions, which is crucial for the whole processing pipeline.
+Below metrics could be used for QIC (macro + per class):

+1. Precision
+2. Recall
+3. F1

 ***Data Extraction Metrics:***

 Pre-requirements: Dataset of scanned documents and appropriate them texts.
 (As a work around: readable documents could be scanned manually, which gives both - scanned image and ground truth text values)